swiftwasm/swiftwasm-book/src/README.md

 Welcome to the SwiftWasm Documentation!

-SwiftWasm is an open source project to support WebAssembly target for Swift.
+SwiftWasm is an open source project to support the WebAssembly target for Swift.

-The goal of this project is fully support of WebAssembly target for Swift and to be merged into upstream repository https://github.com/apple/swift.
+The goal of this project is to fully support the WebAssembly target for Swift and to be merged into upstream repository https://github.com/apple/swift.

 ## Forum posts